unraid/docs/docs/legacy/Articles/upgrading-to-unraid-6.md

 Some users have replied that their VMs perform poorly after updating to 6.3.
 One possible solution could be to update the machine type version for your VM.
-To do this, edit your VM from the VMs tab in the webGui.
+To do this, edit your VM from the VMs tab in the WebGUI.
 Turn on "Advanced View" in the top right and look for the **Machine** option.
 Toggle the version to the latest revision and then hit apply (do not change the prefix selected, only the version; e.g. if previously you